This post may contain affiliate links. Please read my full disclosure

 Medical transcription is still widely used and absolutely necessary in the medical field, however, not as popular a remote job as it once was.

-What are audio hours?
+What are audio hours and audio files?

 Audio files are the backbone of transcription.
-File meaning a recording of someone talking that is stored on computer to be typed out later.
+File meaning a recording of someone talking that is stored on a computer to be typed out later.

 Now, these two distinctions are important: